deic-dk-retired/gossamer/readme.md

 ### Semantic-UI
 * `npm install -g gulp`
-* pull out a terminal window and goto the project directory and then do `cd /bower_components/semantic-ui`
+* Pull out a terminal window and goto the project directory and then do `cd /bower_components/semantic-ui`
-* run `npm install` and follow the default instructions to install
+* Run `npm install` and follow the default instructions to install
 * `Yes, extend my current settings.`
 * `Automatic (Use defaults locations and all components)`
 * `Do not remove Setup Files`
 * `Yes to building semantic now`
-* this would create a `site` that you can then modify to reflect changes over elements of semantic-ui
+* This would create a `site` that you can then modify to reflect changes over elements of semantic-ui
-* make changes to `/globals/site.variables`, `/collections/menu.varibales`.
+* Make changes to `/globals/site.variables`, `/collections/menu.varibales`.
 To start, copy some of the variables and properties from `themes/default`
-* then run `gulp build` once done with changes.
+* Then run `gulp build` once done with changes.
-* or you can run `gulp watch` to watch changes and build the less files as you go.
+* Or you can run `gulp watch` to watch changes and build the less files as you go.

 ### Running / Development
-* `ember serve`
+* `ember serve` or `ember s`
-* Visit your app at [http://localhost:8080](http://localhost:8080).
+* Visit your app at [http://localhost:8686](http://localhost:8686).
-* You could change the port in `.ember-cli`
+* You could change the port in `.ember-cli` or have a more tailored `config/environment.js` file that allows for additional app settings.

 ## Code Generators
 Make use of the many generators for code, try `ember h g` for more details

 ## Running Tests
-* `ember test`
+* `ember test` or `npm test` or `ember t` for short
-* `ember test --server` or `ember t -s` for short
+* `ember test --server` or `ember t --s` for short

 ## Building
+* Clean the `tmp` and `dist` folders using `rm -r <foldername>/*`
-* `ember build` (development)
+* Build development `ember build -dev` (development)
-* `ember build --environment production` (production)
+* `ember build -prod` (production)
+* `ember build -prod --output-path <path/to/build>` (to a specific folder other than `/dist`)

 ## Deploying
-Specify what it takes to deploy your app.
+Ensure that all the tests pass before building a production version of the app.
+Also, ensure that a local .env file (not committed to git) has all the relevant variables and their values stated correctly.
+They are different for test, staging and production apis (ddosapi).
+Build and push the folders to the relevant remote nginx server using scp or git.

 ## Further Reading / Useful Links
 * [ember.js](http://emberjs.com/)